rmind/ringbuf/README.md

 always ending at the message boundary.
 Such behaviour allows us to use this ring buffer implementation as a message queue.

+The implementation was extensively tested on a 24-core machine, see [the stress test](src/t_stress.c) for the details on the technique.

 ## Caveats

 This ring buffer implementation always provides a contiguous range of